FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 └─server
 ```

-All the express or server-side code will be in the `server` folder, and our Vue app will reside
- in the `client` folder.
-You don’t need to create folders right now, we will be doing so in the next steps.
+All the Express or server-side code will be in the `server` folder, and our Vue app will reside in the `client` folder.
+You don't need to create the folders right now; we will be doing so in the next steps.

 ## Creating the Vue app

-We will use the official Vue CLI to initialize our project which is the best way to scaffold Single Page Applications.
+We will use the official Vue CLI to initialize our project.
+This is the best way to scaffold Single Page Applications (SPAs).
 It provides batteries-included build setups for a modern front-end workflow.
 It takes only a few minutes to get up and running with hot-reload, lint-on-save, and production-ready builds.
 You can read more about [the Vue CLI here](https://vuejs.org/).

-Before we create our Vue app, I recommend installing the official Vuejs Extension to make debugging and inspection processes easier.
+Before we create our Vue app, I recommend installing the official Vuejs brownser extension to make debugging and inspection easier.
 You can [download it here](https://github.com/vuejs/vue-devtools).

 Use the following command to install Vue CLI globally: